mplewis/coaxist/connector/README.md

 - [ ] Support interrogation of torrent files by URL
 - [ ] Support interrogation of magnet links
 - [ ] Convert all HTTP calls to use the fetch retryer
+- [ ] Deal with searching by non-IMDB ID in Prowlarr – parse title by tokens preceding numbering identifier